Revolutionary-Games/Thrive/CONTRIBUTING.md

 If you need to alter code for an issue, don't create a new pull request.
 Existing pull requests can be updated.
 Simply push furthercommits to the same branch.

+Unfortunately, Github issues are often created quickly with little detail and context.
+Please do not hesistate to ask questions regarding the issue for clarification and details.

 If you want to contribute a non-planned feature, then you must add code to disable your changes.
 Note: currently we don't have an options